 Atwell, Melissa (PhD Student in Environmental Science, Soil Science, Geography and Sustainable Natural Resource Management, Trinidad and Tobago) 3 months at the University of Koblenz-Landau, Institute for Environmental Sciences.

-Badjana, Hèou Maléki (Hydrologist and Research Associate, Togo) 3 months at the Potsdam Institute for Climate Impact Research (PIK) and the Department of Geography, University Bonn.
+Badjana, Hèou Maléki (Hydrologist and Research Associate, Togo) 3 months at the Potsdam Institute for Climate Impact Research (PIK).

 Demaria Venancio, Marina (Master’s Student in Environmental Law, Brazil) 3 months at the Helmholtz-Centre for Environmental Research GmbH – UFZ, Leipzig.

-Esteban Serrano, Jesús (PhD in Chemical Engineering, Spain) 3 months at the TU Dortmund University.
+Esteban Serrano, Jesús (PhD in Chemical Engineering, Spain) 3 months at the TU Dortmund.

 Farooq, Wasif (Assistant Professor at King Fahd University of Petroleum and Mineral (KFUPM), Saudi Arabia) 1,5 months at the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB, Stuttgart.